 Asteroid Day takes place annually on June 30.
 It is a global awareness campaign where people from around the world come together to learn about asteroids, the impact hazard they may pose, and what we can do to protect our planet, families, communities, and future generations from future asteroid impacts.
 Asteroid Day is held each year on the anniversary of the largest impact in recent history, the 1908 Tunguska event in Siberia.
 A relatively small asteroid, about 40 meters across or the size of a modest office building, devastated an unpopulated area about the size of a major metropolitan city.
 Regionally organised large and small events are held on Asteroid Day, and range from lectures and other educational programmes to live concerts and broader community events, to raise public awareness of the need for increased detection and tracking of asteroids.

 Since our founding in 2010, our impact and influence in advancing the goal of landing humans on Mars has been unquestionable.
 But our most significant work is about to unfold, as we continue in 2017 to expand and accelerate our numerous programs and projects.
 Through programs such as the Humans to Mars Summit, the Mars Affordability Initiative, and Why Mars workshops, we bring space stakeholders, policy makers, and others together to tackle the tough issues that have frequently divided them.

 We have launched technical projects such as ExoLance, which is building momentum and should make great strides forward in 2017.
 Our active outreach to policy makers, elected officials, and others has been extremely successful, as we have built (and will continue to build) relationships with key decision makers.

-WIA-Europe is passionate about expanding women’s opportunities for leadership and increasing their visibility in the aerospace sector.
-Being a part of the ever-growing network means benefiting from the programmes and special member offers, as well as connecting with like-minded professionals through the local communities.
+We are passionate about increasing diversity in the aerospace sector in all working positions.
+It offers the opportunities to expanding women’s visibility in terms of leadership and competence.
+Being a part of our ever-growing network means benefiting from our programmes and special member offers, as well as connecting with likeminded professionals through our local communities.